Speuta/noRegex/readme.md

 [![dependencies Status](https://david-dm.org/Speuta/noRegex/status.svg)](https://david-dm.org/Speuta/noRegex)

 noRegex is a lightweight javascript library with no dependencies, made for those who don't want to blow their mind with regex syntax.
-noRegex do not replace regex, it only simplify basic needs to validate what's inside a string, but do not test a pattern.
+noRegex do not replace regex, it only simplifies basic needs to validate what's inside a string, but do not test a pattern.

 ## Install:
 ```